 The school recognizes that particular hairstyles are often part of racial, ethnic, spiritual, and cultural identity and practice.
 Accordingly, it is the policy of the School to permit individual families to decide the appropriate cared-for hairstyle for their children.
-ADM 8.0
+All hairstyles need to be of natural colors.
+Boys need to be clean shaven.